microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Overview

 > [!IMPORTANT]
 > The Information Assistant secure deployment option assumes clients have or will establish secure communications from their enterprise to the Azure cloud that will enable users to access Information Assistant capabilities.
 The secure communication mechanism is represented in this high level architecture diagram with ExpressRoute although there are other options for securely communicating with Azure.
 Azure ExpressRoute helps protect data during communication between your enterprise and Microsoft cloud services using private, dedicated links improving security and reliability.
-Note: Secure deployment is not supported when using existing Azure OpenAI Services.
+Notes: Secure deployment is __not supported when using existing Azure OpenAI Services__.
+Secure deployment will create a DDOS Protection Plan for Virtual Network Protection.
+There is a limit of 1 DDOS protection plan for a subscription in a region.
+As part of security hardening Diagnostic Settings will be enabled.
+There is a limit of 5 diagnostic settings per subscription.
+A secure deployment will check capacity for DDOS and Diagnostic Settings.
+You may need to provide DDOS protection plan information or delete an existing Diagnostic Setting for Information Assistant to successfully deploy.

 A secure deployment of the Information Assistant is essential when heightened levels of infrastructure security are necessary.
 Secure mode should be enabled for all production systems.
 Key features of a secure deployment include: